JoshuaSchilz/miniSCIDOM_tensor/README.md

 - *In case you get long errors (that might be related to file watching) when running without a linux container-(apptainer), please delete the apptainer folder (dont worry - it can be generated back with the setup.sh file) and try again*

 # Comments
-- Evaluation function are located in `libs/evaluation_funcs.py`
+- Evaluation functions are located in `libs/evaluation_funcs.py`
 - The Main deconvolution class is located in libs/deconvolute.py
 - Run_ui.py takes care of plotting, however older libraries are kept for backwards compatibility